Is Seaweed Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

-With caution.
-Seaweed is nutritious but requires moderation during pregnancy due to its high iodine content, which can affect your baby's thyroid development if consumed in excess.
+Yes, with caution.
+Seaweed can be part of a healthy pregnancy diet, but moderation is key due to its high iodine content, which in excess can affect your baby's thyroid development.

-Seaweed is rich in vitamins, minerals, and omega-3 fatty acids that benefit pregnancy, but the primary concern is excessive iodine intake.
-Too much iodine can cause transient or permanent congenital hypothyroidism in newborns, potentially impairing neurodevelopment.
-Some seaweed products also contain elevated levels of inorganic arsenic, making moderation essential.
+Seaweed is rich in nutrients like iodine, iron, and folate that support pregnancy, but the primary concern is excessive iodine intake.
+Too much iodine can cause neonatal thyroid dysfunction, potentially impairing your baby's neurodevelopment.
+Some seaweed products also contain elevated levels of inorganic arsenic, making it important to choose reputable brands and limit consumption.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.